June 24 Sunday — 1 to 2 pm

 Meet at Playground Park (Lippit/Sylvania at Sinclair)

 Escape from the heat in the cool rushing water of Dixon Branch, a significant feeder of White Rock Lake that flows all year.
-Water quality tests show that it has some of the cleanest water you will ever find in an urban water body.
 It’s waist-deep in many places, enough for children and dogs to swim.
 You can even sit on a limestone ledge and feel the bracingly cold water of a flowing seep, just like in the Hill Country.

 Join us and be mesmerized by the shimmer of bright sunlight piercing the clear water and bouncing off the white limestone gravel bottom.
 Stand in the water and gaze up through the bowers of hickories and elms four stories tall.
 Listen to the songbirds announcing your presence in the creek, possibly see some ducks or herons.
 Connect with the land you call home.